DaniXmir/GlassVr/README.md

 	yes, the driver doesn't care which glasses you have, literally any monitor will work

-2. i don't have base station, but i do have a quest headset
+2. i don't have base station, but i do have quest controllers, can i use them?

-   maybe, if you could find a way to use the controllers without the headset
+   maybe, if you could find a way to use the controllers without the headset in steamvr

-4. I only have 2 controllers
+4. I only have 2 controllers...

    strap one to you'r head and the other to you'r hand, keep in mind that it will be visible, buttons will still work and rumble will be active